 04 of 06

-The rounded hydrangea shrub is easy to grow, and many of its varieties can reach five-to-eight feet in height.
+The rounded hydrangea shrub is easy to grow, and many of its varieties can reach 5 to 8 feet in height.
 "Annabelle" is the most common hydrangea variety in Michigan, and it blooms 12-inch clumps of flowers through late summer.
 The plant does best in full sun and partial shade.
 While its flowers start out white, they turn to a deep-rose color as they age.
 The leaves will also turn red in the fall.Continue to 5 of 6 below.

 05 of 06